SinghJi2002/SentimentAnalysis-Intel/readme.md

     - Run the preprocessing script to clean and prepare the data for analysis.

 3. **Sentiment Analysis:**
     - Train the sentiment analysis models using the training scripts provided.
+Select the best performing model.
-    - Use the trained models to predict sentiments on new data.
+    - Use the trained model to predict sentiments on intel data and further analyse them.

 4. **Visualization:**
     - Generate visualizations to explore the sentiment distribution and other insights.